yellowdog/python-examples/README.md

 }
 ```

-## Mustache Directives in Work Requirement Properties
+## Variable Substitutions in Work Requirement Properties

-Mustache template directives can be used within any property value in TOML configuration files or Work Requirement JSON files.
-See the description [above](#mustache-template-directives) for more details on Mustache directives.
+Variable substitutions can be used within any property value in TOML configuration files or Work Requirement JSON files.
+See the description [above](#variable-substitutions) for more details on variable substitutions.
 This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.

 ### Task and Task Group Name Substitution